guybedford/es-module-shims/README.md

 NOTE: revoking object URLs is not entirely free, while we are trying to be smart about it and make sure it doesn't cause janks, we recommend enabling this option only if you have done the measurements and identified that you really need it.

-##### Plugins

-Since the Fetch Hook is very new, there are no plugin examples of it yet, but it should be easy to support various workflows such as TypeScript and new JS features this way.

-If you work on something here (or even just wrap the examples above into a separate project) please do share to link to from here!

 ## Implementation Details

 ### Import Rewriting